 (d) Estimated volume at end 2016 based on new definition of Routine Flaring published in June 2016 by the Working Group Global Gas Flaring Reduction.

 (f) Indicator developed in 2018, with 2015 as the baseline year.

-All this data as well as the related risks are also reported to the CDP once a year, Total’s response to the CDP Climate Change questionnaire is posted on this website.
-For its 2018 reporting regarding 2017 activities, the Group received an A-.
+These data as well as the related risks are also reported to the CDP(13) once a year, and Total’s response to the CDP Climate Change questionnaire is posted on this website.
+For its 2019 reporting regarding 2018 activities, the Group received an A-.